Dean's Ambassadors & Peer Mentors

 Both prospective and current students benefit from multiple levels of support from CCI student leaders.
 Dean's Ambassadors are available to answer any questions prospective students may have about CCI's programs, culture or the Drexel experience.
 In partnership with our award-winning academic advising team, CCI Undergraduate Peer Mentors are available to connect with with first-year and continuing students to help with the transition to life at Drexel and any questions that come up during your time at CCI.

-Cyber Learning Center
+CCI Learning Center

 Finding a Mentor